Hallopeau/ensemble-learning-rio/README.md

-# BALISE: Data Balancing for Informal Settlement Mapping with Ensembles

 This repository contains the code associated with the scientific publication:
 **"Addressing Data Imbalance in Urban Informal Settlement Mapping from Earth Observation Using Ensemble Learning: A Case Study in Rio de Janeiro"**